Admission to the Department of Nursing is based upon:

-- Students are required to take the University’s reading course, REA 100, if the score is 10.7 grade level or lower in either vocabulary or comprehension.
-At the end of the reading course, the students will be retested for reading ability using an alternate form of the test.
+- It is recommended that students take the University’s reading course, REA 100, if the score is 10.7 grade level or lower in either vocabulary or comprehension.
+If the student does take the REA 100 course, at the end of the reading course, the students will be retested for reading ability using an alternate form of the test.

 - Students may take the reading test a maximum of three times in order to improve their reading scores in vocabulary and/or comprehension.
-However, prior to taking a retest, it is essential that the students do the maximum amount of studying possible (i.e. enroll in the reading course, self-study, tutoring, etc.).
-If after three times the student cannot achieve a minimum of a 12th grade level in each area, vocabulary, comprehension, the student will not be considered for admission into the Department of Nursing.
+Prior to taking a retest, it is essential that the students do the maximum amount of studying possible (i.e. enroll in the reading course, self-study, tutoring, etc).
+If after three times the student cannot achieve a minimum of a 12th grade average on the vocabulary and comprehension, the student will not be considered for admission into the DON.

 Admission to the Department of Nursing is competitive.